fghaas/pyconit2023/markdown/talk.md

 quite adhere to the style rules that we were taught.
 So they made C's or 3s even though their stories were better.

-And I was so good at applying rules that I became one of the category of rule champions in school.
-We call them straight-A students.
+And I was so good at applying rules that I became a straight-A student.
 Now if grades in school actually meant anything, a straight-A student should not exist.
 Never.
 Because making A's basically means you are an above average, excellent student in a specific subject, and